 Looking for new tools for your science classroom?
 Interested in inquiry-based learning this school year?
 You’ll want to check out the Labdisc portable lab from the folks at Boxlight.
 Designed to help facilitate inquiry-based learning experiences, this tool can be used in a variety of science classrooms.
 From biology and chemistry to physics, environmental science, and geography there are lots of ways to support your curriculum goals and design engaging learning experiences with this tool.

-Boxlight Labdisc for Inquiry-Based Learning in the Science Classroom
+Boxlight Labdisc for Inquiry-Based Learning

 BoxLight’s STEM science lab lets teachers take the science classroom anywhere.
 The Labdisc portable lab helps students connect and engage with science from both inside and outside of the classroom.
 Take a look at the video below to see Labdisc in action – you’ll see students gathering data in different spaces to bring back to classroom discussions.